 The new SpinFlow technology allows for enhanced dirt collection.
 The simple fix of the non-sealed ball bearing also was an important fix for the “D” series vs the regular Botvac line.

 The price is perhaps the most attracting part.
-Most of the “D” series retails for less than $500.
-This is another $200 off the sticker price of the Botvac Connected and a full $400 off compared to the Roomba 980.
+Most of the “D” series retails for a good price.
+This is another amount off the sticker price of the Botvac Connected and more so compared to the Roomba 980.
 You should check out this listing for the latest pricing on the Botvac D80.

-Pros: Same core cleaning technology, same design and accessories, $200 less expensive than the Botvac Connected.
+Pros: Same core cleaning technology, same design, and accessories, less expensive than the Botvac Connected.

 Cons: No WiFi or app control